Dynamic Symmetric Point Tracking: Tackling Non-ideal Reference in Analog In-memory Training: Proof of Theorem : Convergence of Algorithm

 \begin{proof}[Theorem \ref{theorem:TT-convergence-scvx}] Define the following notations $M_w(W_k) := Q_+(W_k) \odot Q_-(W_k)\in\reals^D$, $M_p(P_k) := Q_+(P_k) \odot Q_-(P_k)\in\reals^D$.
 The proof of the RIDER convergence relies on the following two lemmas, which provide the sufficient descent of $W_k$ and $\bar W_k$, respectively. \begin{restatable}[Descent lemma of lower-level problem]{lemma}{LemmaTTbarWDescentScvx} Under Assumptions \ref{assumption:Lip}-\ref{assumption:noise}, it holds that

 Keeping $W_k$ fixed, we also have

-\end{restatable} Recall that we use the square norm of $P^*(W,Q)-Q = (W^* - W) / \gamma$ to measure the convergence of the upper-level problem. \begin{restatable}[Descent lemma of upper-level problem]{lemma}{LemmaTTWDescentScvx} Under Assumption \ref{assumption:response-factor}, it holds that
+\end{restatable} Recall that we use the square norm of $P^*(W,Q)-Q = (W^* - W) / \gamma$ to measure the convergence of the upper-level problem. \begin{restatable}[Descent lemma of upper-level problem]{lemma}{LemmaTTWDescentScvx} Under Definition \ref{assumption:response-factor}, it holds that